Adolescent idiopathic scoliosis

-Adolescent idiopathic scoliosis is a rather common disorder in which the spine starts abnormally curving sideways (scoliosis) at the age of 10–18 years old.
-This disorder generally occurs during the growth spurt that happens right before and during adolescence.
-In some teens, the curvature is progressive, meaning that it gets worse over time, however this is rare, since it is more common for this variant of scoliosis to show itself as a mild curvature.
+Adolescent idiopathic scoliosis (AIS) is a disorder in which the spine starts abnormally curving sideways (scoliosis) between the ages of 10 and 18 years old.
+Generally, AIS occurs during the growth spurt associated with adolescence.
+In some teens, the curvature is progressive, meaning that it gets worse over time, however, AIS more commonly manifests only as a mild curvature.

 Signs and symptoms

-Since most cases of AIS are mild, teens with the condition typically don't show any obvious signs such as pain.

-Most symptoms associated with AIS consist of physical features that would not normally be present in a teenager without the condition, these include asymmetry of the waist, shoulders, and legs (the latter involving length), prominence of the shoulder blades, abnormal walking, leaning towards one side of the body in a constant basis, tilting of the pelvis, and elevation of the hips.
-Signs that aren't involved with the body itself include the finding that clothes don't fit as well as they should be doing.
+Since most cases of AIS are mild, teenagers with the condition typically do not show any obvious signs such as pain.
+Instead, most symptoms associated with AIS consist of physical features that would not typically be present in a teenager without the condition, including asymmetry of the waist, shoulders, and legs (the latter involving length), prominence of the shoulder blades, abnormal gait or walking, leaning towards and favouring one side of the body, tilting of the pelvis, and elevation of the hips.
+External signs include a visual or physical discomfort with clothes of certain fits.

 Complications

-Most patients with AIS don't go on to develop health complications due to the fact that most cases of the condition are usually non-progressive and/or mild to moderate in severity.
-Those who do develop complications usually are part of the smaller group of AIS patients with severe cases, the most common health complications among this group of patients are abnormalities that involve the lungs (such as bilateral reduction in lung volume), these abnormalities usually result in impairments of the respiratory function ranging from mild to severe.
+Most patients with AIS do not go on to develop health complications due to the fact that most cases of the condition are usually non-progressive and/or mild to moderate in severity.
+Those who do develop complications usually are part of the smaller group of AIS patients with severe cases, with the most common health complications among this group of patients being abnormalities that involve the lungs (such as bilateral reduction in lung volume).
+These abnormalities usually result in impairments of the respiratory function ranging from mild to severe.

 Other complications associated with severe scoliosis include internal intrathoracic organ displacement and the disruption of appropriate rib movement.
-Back pain is the most common of complications that are sometimes experienced by patients with non-severe cases and patients with severe cases alike.

-Patients with extremely severe cases of AIS (usually more than 100° Cobb angle) don't typically live for long and generally die prematurely.
+Back pain is the most common of complications that may be experienced by patients with both non-severe and severe cases alike.
+Patients with extremely severe cases of AIS (individuals with a Cobb angle of 100° or higher) typically have a shortened life expectancy, generally dying prematurely.

 Causes

-The cause of this disorder in most teens is generally unknown.
-Although it is thought to be caused by both genetic and environmental factors.
+Although the cause of Adolescent Idiopathic Scoliosis is generally unknown, it is believed to be caused by both genetic and environmental factors.

 Genetics

-30% of teens with the disorder have a family history of AIS, although most of them don't have a known genetic cause (that is, a gene and mutation that can be identified as the main/partial culprit for the condition).

-Various genetic variants have been described in medical literature as capable of increasing one's susceptibility of developing adolescent idiopathic scoliosis.
+Although has been noted that approximately 30% of teenagers diagnosed with AIS also have a family history of AIS, there is still no known genetic cause or mutation which may be identified as being fully or partially responsible for the condition.
+Various genetic variants have been described in medical literature and noted as having the potential to increase a person's susceptibility in developing adolescent idiopathic scoliosis.
 Some of those genes include: